armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-23.md

 ---

+### fixes:
-* fixes: Prevent connection data race.
-Behavior is now more consistent in flaky internet connection
+* Prevents connection data race.
+Behavior is now more consistent in flaky internet connection.